SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   An integer: the number of timesteps between each load balancing (patches are exchanged between MPI processes to reduce load imbalance).

-.. py:data:: coef_cell
+.. py:data:: cell_load

   :default: 1.

   Computational load of a single grid cell considered by the dynamic load balancing algorithm.
   This load is normalized to the load of a single particle.

-.. py:data:: coef_frozen
+.. py:data:: frozen_particle_load

   :default: 0.1